Away

 Wassail

-from a 'wassail bowl'.
-The earliest versions were warmed mead into which
+The earliest versions of wassail consisted of warmed mead into which

-roasted crab apples were dropped and burst to create a drink called "lambswool"
+people dropped roasted crab apples which burst to create a drink called

-drunk on Lammas day, still known in Shakespeare's time.
-Later, the drink
+“lambs wool”' drunk on Lammas Day, still known in Shakespeare's time.

-evolved to become a mulled cider made with sugar, cinnamon, ginger and
+Later, the drink evolved into a mulled cider made with sugar, cinnamon,

-nutmeg, topped with slices of toast as sops and drunk from a large
+ginger and nutmeg, topped with slices of toast as sops, drunk from a

-for beaten eggs to be tempered into the drink.
-Great bowls turned from
+Some recipes also called for beaten eggs to be tempered into the drink.

 A